UNC-Libraries/SCTS-Documentation/Style Guide.md

 Biographical notes are about individuals and families; historical notes are about organizations.

-# Folder and Item Lists
+# Container Lists

 Most of the time we will use creator-generated folder and item lists, and we will preserve the original order in which we received the materials, which often are in chronological or alphabetical order.
-Ideally the creator will supply us with an electronic version of the folder or item list, but even then there are some general rules to follow with regard to punctuation and capitalization in folder titles.
-See below for more about [Commas and Other Punctuation](#commas-and-other-punctuation) and [Capitalization](#capitalization) throughout the finding aid.
-Guidance for transcribing titles and captions follows.
+Ideally the creator will supply us with an electronic version of the container list, but even then there are some general rules to follow with regard to punctuation, capitalization, and transcription of titles and captions.
+See [Punctuation](#punctuation) and [Capitalization](#capitalization) for rules that are applied throughout the finding aid.

 ## Creator-generated folder titles
 We privilege creator-generated folder titles.
-Add a processing note just before the folder list begins when you are using folder titles as received:
+Add a processing note just before the folder list begins when you are using folder titles as received (See Processing Information in [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#processing-information)):

 - :smiley: _Note that original file folder titles have, for the most part, been retained._